Conyx01/generative-ai-for-beginners/03-using-generative-ai-responsibly/README.md

 - **Evaluate model**.
 Working with LLMs can be challenging because we don’t always have control over the data the model was trained on.
 Regardless, we should always evaluate the model’s performance and outputs.
 It’s still important to measure the model’s accuracy, similarity, groundedness, and relevance of the output.
 This helps provide transparency and trust to stakeholders and users.

-### Operate a Responsible Generative AI solution

-Building an operational practice around your AI applications is the final stage.
-This includes partnering with other parts of our startup like Legal and Security to ensure we are compliant with all regulatory policies.
-Before launching, we also want to build plans around delivery, handling incidents, and rollback to prevent any harm to our users from growing.

-## Tools

-While the work of developing Responsible AI solutions may seem like a lot, it is work well worth the effort.
-As the area of Generative AI grows, more tooling to help developers efficiently integrate responsibility into their workflows will mature.
-For example, the [Azure AI Content Safety](https://learn.microsoft.com/azure/ai-services/content-safety/overview?WT.mc_id=academic-105485-koreyst ) can help detect harmful content and images via an API request.

 ## Knowledge check